"Healthy" Habits That Actually Make Your Candida Worse

 Greek yogurt has been held up as a great food to have, especially in the morning, because of its protein content, and also the beneficial bacteria it contains.

-Beside the stark fact that dairy is not intended in nature to be human food—it is food for a baby cow- and all the mucus-forming, acidogenic, congestive issues and the fact that it is very difficult for most everyone to digest…there is an even newer researched piece of information that is very pertinent to candida.
+There’s a growing population of people who are lactose-intolerant, due to all the mucus-forming, acidogenic, congestive issues and the fact that it is very difficult for many people to digest…there is an even newer research that is very pertinent to candida.

 Research has found that excessive protein, and in particular protein derived from dairy, can be as insulin-spiking as white bread.
 Even so-called "pure" forms of yogurt like Greek yogurt—and indeed nearly all forms of dairy—are rapidly converted into sugar (insulinogenic), which is not ideal for intestinal balance or overall health.
 Insulin spikes indicate excessive sugars in the bloodstream, which provide more for your candida to feed off of.

-Dairy products can also contain mold, and mold—and its toxic byproducts, called mycotoxins—are highly detrimental to anyone with candida.
+Dairy products (cheese in particular) can also contain mold, and mold—and its toxic byproducts, called mycotoxins—are highly detrimental to anyone with candida.

 Consuming dairy products in any form is not recommended, and especially for those with digestive issues, which tend to go hand in hand with candida.
 Instead, you may want to try unsweetened coconut milk or almond milk yogurt if you really love yogurt, which is becoming more widely available, and/or you can take an excellent probiotic supplement in lieu of your yogurt.